lando/lando/docs/config/lagoon.md

 ## External access

-If you would like to connect to your database, or some other service, from your host using a GUI client like SequelPro you can run [`lando info`](./../cli/info.md) and use the `external_connection` information and any relevant `creds` for the service you want to connect to.
+If you would like to connect to your database, or some other service, from your host using a GUI client like SequelPro, you can run [`lando info`](./../cli/info.md) and use the `external_connection` information and any relevant `creds` for the service you want to connect to.

-You can also check out the environment variable called [`LANDO INFO`](./../guides/lando-info.md), which is available in every Lando container, as it contains useful information about how your application can access other Lando services.
+You can also check out the environment variable [`LANDO INFO`](./../guides/lando-info.md), which is available in every Lando container, as it contains useful information about how your application can access other Lando services.

-Here is some example connection info for the `mariadb` and `solr` services.
+Some example connection info for the `mariadb` and `solr` services is shown below:

 ```bash
 lando info --service mariadb --service solr --format default